bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/EC2andRDS/README.md

 Before this step you have to deploy the EC2 and the RDS mySQL instance.

-If you already updated both `config.service` and `configure_nodejs.yml` just run the following command from the `playbooks` folder.
+If you already updated both `config.service` and `configure_nodejs.yml` just run the following command from the `playbooks` folder (please check if ec2.py is already executable or note, if note run `chmod +x ec2.py`).

 ```
 ansible-playbook -i ./ec2.py ./configure_nodejs.yml -l tag_Name_fe_server
 ```